 Let me digress a bit here, from the grand to the mundane—a distinguishing feature of eastern cities is usually their bustling markets.
 Samarkand’s lies in the Old Town next to the Bibi-Khanym Mosque.
 There’s everything here, but for something indeed indigenous try the Samarkand lepeshkas [bread] which remain edible for up to three years. 😀

-In stark contrast to the city’s medieval exotic charms is the mystical Khoja Daniyar Mausoleum, or mausoleum of the Biblical and Koranic prophet Daniel.
-His remains, or to be more specific, his hand, was brought to Samarkand by Temur.
-Apparently, the grave has been growing over the years in length, to its current 18 metres, necessitating the rebuilding of the mausoleum over the centuries.
+In stark contrast to the city’s medieval exotic charms is the mystical Khoja Daniyar Mausoleum, the mausoleum of the Biblical and Koranic prophet Daniel.
+His remains, or to be more specific his hand, was brought to Samarkand by Temur.
+Apparently, the grave has been growing over the years in length to its current 18 metres necessitating the rebuilding of the mausoleum over the centuries.

 So who was Daniel?
 Venerated in Judaism, Christianity, Islam, and the Baha’i Faith equally, he was a nobleman and descendent of King Solomon.
 He lived during 620 to 538 BC and was taken into captivity by Nebuchadnezzar of Babylon in 605 BC.
 Daniel was especially gifted in understanding dreams and apparitions.
 His story is recounted in the Biblical Book of Daniel in the Old Testament.